 Passive House certification was not the only hurdle the project presented.
 The team of architects and engineers were presented with complex site conditions.
 One edge of the trapezoidal shaped site was almost 30 feet higher than the opposing side.
 With such a steep pitch on only 1.6 acres, the topographical grading proved to be multifaceted.
 In addition, a corner portion of the site is located within a 500- year flood plain.
 As a result, a double sidewalk was included into the design, part of which provides a route to evade potential flood conditions.

 Finally, the design team faced the challenge of incorporating the vernacular of downtown Meriden into the new construction.
-To do so, the building types were based on historic precedence.
+To do so, the building types were based on historic precedents.
 Referred to as the “Silver City”, Meriden was once a bustling center for manufacturing.
 Over a hundred years later, Meriden is now a post-industrial urban community but historic factory buildings still punctuate the town.
 This industrial antiquity can be found in the elevator building at the top of the 11 Crown street site, which features a new brick exterior and 8 x 8 foot windows on each floor.
 With the factory building towards the more public area of the site, the development shifts in scale as you move away from the urban center of downtown into neighborhood of residential town houses.

 The completion of 11 Crown street, scheduled for late 2019, will play a role in radically transforming the housing landscape of Downtown Meriden.
 With its implantation of Passive House standards and the availability of mixed income housing, the new development will serve a new multi-generational and diverse downtown population.